Overview of the Identification Management Standards

 The approach to the standards development

-The identification standards have been developed using the following overarching principles.
+The Identification Management Standards have been developed using the following overarching principles.

 - Risk-based approach — balancing effort with the risks posed by the service being delivered to the incorrect person.